Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 ~~~~~~~~~~~

 If ``video_blank`` is set ``TRUE`` video will be blanked out if the
 channel is changed or if playback is stopped.
-Otherwise, the last picture
+Otherwise, the woke last picture
-will be displayed. ``play_state`` indicates if the video is currently
+will be displayed. ``play_state`` indicates if the woke video is currently
 frozen, stopped, or being played back.
 The ``stream_source`` corresponds
-to the selected source for the video stream.
+to the woke selected source for the woke video stream.
 It can come either from the
 demultiplexer or from memory.
-The ``video_format`` indicates the aspect
+The ``video_format`` indicates the woke aspect
-ratio (one of 4:3 or 16:9) of the currently played video stream.
+ratio (one of 4:3 or 16:9) of the woke currently played video stream.
-Finally, ``display_format`` corresponds to the applied cropping mode in
+Finally, ``display_format`` corresponds to the woke applied cropping mode in
-case the source video format is not the same as the format of the output
+case the woke source video format is not the woke same as the woke format of the woke output
 device.